-The seed number is inputted into a software program, along with the input file (which contains a list of Election Day precincts, one-stop early voting sites, and all absentee-by-mail ballots for each county).
+The seed number is entered into a software program, along with the input file (which contains a list of Election Day precincts, one-stop early voting sites, and all absentee-by-mail ballots for each county).

 For transparency, members of the public can produce the same output using the seed number, the input file, and the free software.

-Instructions for installing the software, as well as the code itself, are available here: https://dl.ncsbe.gov/?prefix=ENRS/sample_audit/code/.
+Instructions for installing the software, as well as the code itself, are available here: NCSBE Public Files Folder: Sample Audit Code.

 The input file will be available here: NCSBE Public Files Folder: November 7, 2023 Election Sample Audit.